kgogov/fmi-fe-html-2024/README.md

 # FMI Frontend - HTML

-This project is a HTMl course by SAP Labs Bulgaria for FMI 2024.
+This project is a HTML course by SAP Labs Bulgaria for FMI 2024.
 It is a simple presentation created using [reveal.js](https://revealjs.com/).

 ## Project Structure